bug problem

 Flies spread disease

 We’ve mentioned this earlier, but it’s important to note again.
+Flies are vectors for several severe diseases, including typhoid fever and cholera.
 If you find that your stomach is turning after a picnic lunch in the city (where they are bound to be a lot of flies) or after eating a roadside meal, the culprit may just be a fly.

 Note: If a fly lands on your food for only a few mere seconds, the chances of microbes (germs or bacteria) transferring is low.
 You might just be OK…